-The U.S. will withdraw from the Paris Agreement, a landmark international climate change deal reached in 2015, President Trump announced today.
+The Trump administration has officially notified the United Nations that it will withdraw the U.S. from the Paris Agreement, a landmark international climate change deal reached in 2015.
+The move is slated to take effect on Nov.
+4, 2020.

 This is a terrible idea.
 To flee now is bad for the country, bad for business, bad for humanity, bad for ecology and even bad for Trump.
 Here are a few reasons why.